 Is there anything better than a good night’s sleep?
 Nope, don’t think so… Sleep plays a vital role in psychological and physical wellbeing, when you’re busy with a million and one things, its not always possible to get it.
 Turn your lights off and don’t set the alarm!
 Get the sort of sleep that you dream of most mornings.
 A good night’s sleep helps calm the mind.

 Switch on and switch off!

 We all love cheesy Christmas films (well… most of us anyway) so why not get into your PJ’s and spend a couple of hours watching your favourite film.
 Or, get into a good series that you haven’t had time to watch.
 Watching a film, or a TV show can be a great way to switch off for a while and focus on something that has nothing to do with what’s going on in your life at that moment (Netflix bingers be warned: ‘The Crown’ and ‘Dead to Me’ are addictive).
 For anyone who really lacks time – this is an ideal time to wrap presents!

 Read a book

 Get outside of your head.

 Reading a book is arguably more relaxing than watching something.
 You have to really focus your mind and concentrate on reading, more so than listening to music or watching a film.
 The distraction of being taken into a literary world can massively reduce the feeling of stress.
 It can also help if you are struggling to sleep.
 Unlike staring at a screen, which emits blue light (keeping you awake by suppressing melatonin, the sleep-inducing hormone), reading can help you to naturally feel tired.
 Bill Gates is a very busy man, but makes time to read.
-See his favourite 5 books of 2016.
+See his favourite 5 books of all time.